r-grandorder/tri-hermes/en/pages/Singularity/fuyuki.md

 But if we do that, who will be your Master?

 **Caster:**
-Well that {(M) kid /(F) young lady} there, of course.
+Well that [♂ kid /♀ young lady] there, of course.
 It doesn't seem like you have the aptitude to be a Master.

 **Caster:**
 I mean you possess high quality magical circuits, yet you don't have the aptitude to be a Master.
 Is it a curse?